Table of Contents

 Millions of Americans can attest to the fact that prescription drugs are exorbitantly expensive in the U.S.

 For American citizens, this translates to burdensome or even crippling expenses.
-According to a 2019 report from Peterson-KFF, about one-quarter of Americans have trouble paying for their prescriptions.
+Millions of Americans have trouble paying for their prescriptions.

-Since 55 percent of Americans take prescription medications, it's clear that this problem is taking a heavy toll on a large portion of the population.
+Over half of Americans take prescription medications, it's clear that this problem is taking a heavy toll on a large portion of the population.
+If you want to read more Canadian pharmacy articles visit My Drug Center.
+Read on to learn more about what to watch out for when purchasing medications from an overseas or online pharmacy.

 To relieve their financial stress, many Americans are turning to foreign countries where prescription drugs cost much less, such as pharmacies in Canada, the U.K. and India.
 They're doing so with the help of overseas pharmacies and pharmacy referral services.